wanchoorohan/UnifiedConnector2606/02-getting-started.md

 ### Connecting to Teamcenter

 Before you can build integrations, you need to establish a connection to your Teamcenter environment.
-Here's how:

 **Create a Teamcenter Service Document:**
 1. In the App Explorer, right-click on the module where you want to create your integrations
 2. Select "Add document" → "Teamcenter Service Document"
-3. Give it a meaningful name (e.g., "PartsIntegrations" or "MainTeamcenterConnection")
+3. Give it a name (e.g., "PartsIntegrations" or "MainTeamcenterConnection")

 **Open the Settings tab:**
 4. Double-click the Service Document you just created